Mattia-Colbertaldo/CNN-CIFAR-10/README.md

 # Convolutional Neural Network for CIFAR-10 Image Classification
 Convolutional Neural Network for image classification using the CIFAR-10 dataset.

+Please take a look at the pdf for an insightful explaination with figures.

 The key components and achievements of the project are summarized below: